Addition and Subtraction of Whole Numbers

 Topic Overview

-The NOCN Level 2 Award in Mathematics Skills is designed to build on foundational numeracy and develop the mathematical competence needed for everyday life, further study, and employment.
-This qualification covers key areas such as number, algebra, geometry, statistics, and probability, with a strong emphasis on functional mathematics—applying skills to real-world contexts like budgeting, interpreting data, and solving practical problems.
-It is equivalent to a GCSE grade 4 (C) and is widely recognised by employers and educational institutions as evidence of solid mathematical ability.
+The NOCN Level 2 Certificate in Mathematics Skills is designed to build on foundational numeracy and develop the mathematical skills needed for further study, employment, and everyday life.
+This qualification covers key areas such as number, algebra, geometry, statistics, and probability, with a strong emphasis on problem-solving and functional mathematics.
+Students learn to apply mathematical reasoning to real-world contexts, including financial literacy, data interpretation, and measurement, ensuring they can confidently handle calculations and logical thinking in practical situations.

 Key Concepts